G1ll0u/JubitusChunks/README.md

 /jubituschunks 12000
 ```

-If `skipExisting` is enabled (default in most setups), the mod will:
+If `skipExisting` is enabled (default), the mod will:

 * **skip chunks already generated** inside 8000
 * and mostly work on the “new ring” between 8000 and 12000

 ### Phase 3: even bigger again

-Same idea, repeat:
+Same idea, repeat :

 ```
 /jubituschunks 20000